umutkarakas34/Realtime-Chat-Unity-Backend/README.md

 ### Executable Build

 The latest build of the project can be found in the `Build/Windows` directory.
-This directory contains the executable (.exe) file for the project, which is the latest compiled version ready for use.
+This directory contains the executable (`RealTimeChat.exe`) file for the project, which is the latest compiled version ready for use.